Infrastructure investments with impact

 High-profile government commitments are mobilising trillions of dollars to rejuvenate or create modern infrastructure for the coming decades

 Four fast-growing areas of infrastructure are especially interesting for investors: energy, transport, communications, and water.
 For example, in the energy sector, holistiQ1 estimates that global capital expenditure on electric grids will increase from an annual average of USD 350 billion through the 2010s, to USD 800 billion per year by 2030.
-It estimates that in the US alone, cleanup costs from PFAs – widely used, long-lasting chemicals that break down very slowly and may be harmful to human health – could be USD 2.5 bn per year for several decades.
+It estimates that in the US alone, cleanup costs from PFAs – widely used, long-lasting chemicals that break down very slowly and may be harmful to human health – could be USD 2.5 billion per year for several decades.

 This momentum is here to stay.
 Investment needs in power distribution grids, recharging and refuelling infrastructure and the transportation network were all reiterated by Mario Draghi’s September report on European competitiveness.
-In the US, the Biden-Harris administration recently announced USD 7.5 bn of financing for water infrastructure projects.
-This is in addition to an existing USD 50 bn funding commitment in the Bipartisan Infrastructure Law to support the replacement and expansion of the water network.
+In the US, the Biden-Harris administration recently announced USD 7.5 billion of financing for water infrastructure projects.
+This is in addition to an existing USD 50 billion funding commitment in the Bipartisan Infrastructure Law to support the replacement and expansion of the water network.
 In the UK, the government has scrapped a moratorium on building onshore wind farms.

 The private sector has also seen a renewal of infrastructure investment after the Covid-induced slowdown in 2020/2021.
 The scale of the overhaul, coupled with public finance limitations, leaves space for the private sector to help re-set power, transport, water, and communication infrastructures around the world.
 The Global Infrastructure Hub, a G20-founded, not-for-profit organisation, recorded sharp increases in private sector transactions in 2022.
-Most focused on energy transmission and storage following the Ukraine-Russia war, as well as digital infrastructure, but there were also many transactions in renewable energy infrastructure.
+Most focussed on energy transmission and storage following the Ukraine-Russia war, as well as digital infrastructure, but there were also many transactions in renewable energy infrastructure.

 The scale of the overhaul, coupled with public finance limitations, leaves space for the private sector to help re-set power, transport, water, and communication infrastructures